johnnyquest/hAbcGeomExport/README.txt

 -------

 version 0.03 (2011-12-15)
-	Initial version of a SOHO interface (hence the ability to export geometry instances, etc).
+	Initial version of a SOHO interface (able to export geometry instances, etc).